open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/index.rst

-The instrument response function (IRF) formats currently in use for imaging atmospheric Cherenkov telescopes (IACTs) are stored in FITS binary tables using the "multidimentional array" convention (binary tables with a single row and array columns) described at :ref:`fits-arrays-bintable-hdu`.
+The instrument response function (IRF) formats currently in use for imaging atmospheric Cherenkov telescopes (IACTs) are stored in FITS binary tables using the "multidimensional array" convention (binary tables with a single row and array columns) described at :ref:`fits-arrays-bintable-hdu`.

 This format has been used for calibration data and IRF of X-ray instruments,